brr-dev/hotkey/README.md

 # @brr-dev/hotkey

-A simple, lightweight hotkey-binding framework with no external dependencies.
+A simple, lightweight library for binding hotkeys using Vanilla JS, with no external dependencies.